kern/kern.io/assets/posts/2012-08-11-site-redesign.md

-Blog Redesign / August 8, 2012
+Site Redesign / August 8, 2012
 ==============================

 Just redesigned my blog.
 This is just a test post to make sure everything is